yabhinav/abhinav.github.io/_posts/2018-03-14-install-mapr-cluster.md

   * Checks internet connectivity; if not available it uses archive files.
   * Establishes MapR administrator account (`mapr`)
   * Creates Repository with required package files; if you provided packages in archive files it will create a local repository.
-4. Start the MapR Installer Web Interface on Installare node in webbrowser.
+4. Start the MapR Installer Web Interface on Installer node in webbrowser.
 ```
 https://<external IP address>:9443
 ```